-IDG30320 - Confidentiality when dealing with the customer: disclosure to companies: company directors
+IDG30320 - Confidentiality when dealing with the customer: disclosure to companies and partnerships: company directors

 General

-Amongst their many responsibilities, directors of limited companies are responsible for the financial affairs of their company.
-This includes submitted company accounts to HMRC and Companies House and accounting for any tax due.
+Directors of limited companies are responsible for the financial affairs of their company.
+This includes submitting company accounts to HMRC and Companies House, and accounting for any tax due.

-It is because of these responsibilities that HMRC considers the directors of a company to be representative of the ‘person to whom the information relates’ as required by Section 18 CRCA (see IDG40120).
+Because of these responsibilities, HMRC considers the directors of a company to be representative of the ‘person to whom the information relates’ as required by Section 18 CRCA (see IDG40120).

 Procedure for disclosing